kkruecke/cplus-documentation/notes/modern-cplusplus-references.rst

     };

 The complex binary + operator takes a "reference to const".
 This parameter will bind to both const of non-const objects.
 If we had written ``complex operator+(complex& param)``, then param would only bind to non-cost lvalue arguments.
-A "reference to const" of type T binds to both const and non-const lvalues expressions involving objects of type T, and also to an rvalue, say x, if x is convertible to T. For example
+A "reference to const" of type T binds to both const and non-const lvalues expressions involving objects of type T, and also to any rvalue, say x, if x is convertible to T. For example

 .. code-block:: cpp

      int const &intref = 3;
      const double& dref = intref;

-Here 3 being an int is obviously "convertable" to an int, and so the compiler creates a temporary to hold 3 and binds ``intref`` to it.
-The same thinking applies to the second line. ``intref`` is an lvalue that is convertable to a double.
+Here 3 is obviously "convertable" to an int, and so the compiler creates a temporary to hold 3 and binds ``intref`` to it.
+The same thing occurs on the second line. ``intref`` is an lvalue that is convertable to a double.
-The compiler creates a temporary and stores the converted-to double value and, then, binds ``dref`` to it.
+The compiler creates a temporary and stores the converted-to double value in it, and, then, binds ``dref`` to it.

 Only const references can bind to rvalues.
 If ``intref`` were a non-const reference to a int, then it would not bind to 3 and no temporary would be created.